sliao7/photography/posts/cherry_blossoms/post.md

 post-date: March 29, 2024
 updated-date: March 29, 2024
 author: Shasha Liao
+photographer: My friend Mandy
 ---

-I stumbled upon these beautiful cherry blossoms last Saturday at Piedmont Park!
+Life has been quite interesting lately.
+Each day unfolds as a unique journey for me, filled with surprises.
+For instance, last Saturday at Piedmont Park, I unexpectedly came across these stunning cherry blossoms.
 Sharing them with you here.
 Enjoy!🌸🌸🌸

 ![My Image](DSC06188.JPG)
 ![My Image](DSC06192.JPG)